PaperMC/PaperDocs/source/server/configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 * **default**: true
 * **description**: Instructs the server to remove certain NBT data from
-  spawn-eggs, falling-blocks, and other often abused items in creative mode.
+  spawneggs, falling blocks, and other often-abused items in creative mode.
-* **note**: Some adventure maps may require this be turned off to function
+* **note**: Some adventure maps may require this to be turned off to function
   correctly, but we do not recommend turning it off on a public server.

 max-entity-collisions